Naming, rebranding, and the role of your brand origin story.

 The other brand I was passionate about during those wonder years was Head skis.
 I got a hand-me-down pair from a racer friend of mine, and I was in snow-bound heaven.
 Head skis are the Schwinn of my winters, to this day.

 Fast forward to high school when my infatuation with brands really blossomed.
-Classroom doodles were detailed recreations of skateboard brands, ski logos and slalom courses.
+Classroom doodles were detailed recreations of skateboard brands and ski industry logos.
 I could draw perfect replicas of the iconic Rossignol R as well as the Sims logo, G & S, Nordica, Marker and Sun Valley.

-In Graphic Arts class I channeled that interest quite successfully.
-I created logos for imaginary companies, silk screened T shirts, ran a letterpress, worked in the dark room developing my own photos and operated an offset press.
+In graphic arts class I channeled that interest quite successfully.
+I created logos for imaginary companies, silk screened T shirts, ran a letterpress, worked in the dark room developing my own photos and learned to operate an offset press.

-I can honestly say I learned a trade.
-In fact, I printed up a resume, walked into a local print shop and landed my first job, which I desperately needed to pay for my brand-name skateboards, brand-name ski gear and brand-name car.
+I can honestly say I quickly learned a trade.
+In fact, at the age of 15 I printed up a resume, walked into a local print shop and landed my first job, which I desperately needed to pay for my brand-name skateboards, brand-name ski gear and brand-name car.